databricks/terraform-provider-databricks/docs/guides/passthrough-cluster-per-user.md

 # Dynamic Passthrough Clusters

 This example addresses a pretty common use-case: data science team, which is managed as a group through SCIM provisioning, needs a collection of individual passthrough [databricks_cluster](../resources/cluster.md), which they should be able to restart.
-It could simply be achieved by [databricks_group](../data-sources/group.md) and [databricks_user](../data-sources/user.md) data resources to get the list of user names, that belong to a group.
+It could simply be achieved by [databricks_group](../data-sources/group.md) and [databricks_user](../data-sources/user.md) data resources to get the list of user names that belong to a group.
 Terraform's `for_each` meta-attribute helps to do this easily.

 ```hcl
 data "databricks_group" "dev" {